VanTamNguyen/LearningJava/14_concurrency.md

 * **Copy-On-Write Collections**
     * Derive (achieve) their thread safety from the fact that as long as an immuatble (read-only) object is properly published, no further synchronization is needed when accessing it.
     * They implement mutibility by creating and republishing a new copy of the colleciton every time it is modified.
+    * Iterators for copy-on-write collections retain a reference to the backing collection that was current at the start of iteration.
+As the result, multiple thread can iterate the collection without interference from one another or from threads wanting to modify the collection.
+    * The iterators returned by copy-on-write collections do not throw ```ConcurrentModificationException``` and return the elements exactly as they were at the time the iterator was created.

 #### 4. Executors and ThreadPool